 As a result of our delay in filing our periodic reports with the SEC prior to the filing of the 2017 10-K, we have been unable to use our registration statement on Form S-8 to make equity grants to our employees or directors since February 2016.
 Further, as noted above, the 2007 Plan expired and became unavailable for future equity awards on March 2, 2017.
-As of March 30, 2018, we anticipate granting equity awards under the 2018 Plan to our employees and non-employee directors, as further described below under "New Plan Benefits", including awards which were recommended for employees and non-employee directors in 2016, 2017 and 2018, but have not yet been granted as of March 30, 2018.
+We anticipate granting equity awards under the 2018 Plan to our employees and non-employee directors, as further described below under "New Plan Benefits", including awards which were recommended for employees and non-employee directors in 2016, 2017 and 2018, but have not yet been granted.
 Generally, these awards, if granted, are expected to vest at the time that they otherwise would have vested if they were granted when initially recommended; for some awards, this will result in the award being fully vested at the time of grant.